 Although the context for the competition has changed in recent years, its initial objectives—to encourage students from populations underrepresented in architecture and design professions to pursue talents and careers in these fields—remain relevant.

 “We are continuously impressed with the projects that are submitted each year,” Lynn said.
-“CAF is an expert in teen education that reaches more than 30,000 children and families each year with architecture and design programs.
+“CAC is an expert in teen education that reaches more than 30,000 children and families each year with architecture and design programs.
 We are particularly proud that Newhouse can serve as a stepping stone for these talented students as they pursue fulfilling careers.”

 A Valuable Experience

-Since 1982, CAF estimates more than 10,000 students have participated in the Newhouse competition.
+Since 1982, CAC estimates more than 10,000 students have participated in the Newhouse competition.
 Last year, more than 300 projects were turned in by 297 students from 21 different schools.
 In total, Newhouse curriculum was taught to more than 700 students.

 Newhouse alum Aldair Renteria remembers spending many months in 2008 and 2009 working on his Newhouse projects, which introduced him to new software, project budgeting, building codes and other concepts.